 It depends on what is your oral condition when you go in for getting them.
-Your dentist will evaluate your oral health and determine what type of dentures will be ideal in your situation.
+Your dentist will evaluate your oral health and determine what type of treatment will be ideal for your situation.
 It is important to remember that your bite can change so you may need refitting in the future.

 Dentures Specialist in Seattle

-We at Sue Vetter’s dental care offer quality and affordable dentures in Seattle.
+We at Sue Vetter offer quality and affordable dentures in Seattle.
 Even if you are getting treatment for the first time, you can trust us for a comfortable and hygienic experience.

 Our specialist dentists and trained staff will offer all the information you need and guide you throughout your treatment.